JamesSkemp/words/content/post/game-informers-the-30-characters-who-defined-a-decade-is-an-excellent-read.md

 +++
-title = "Game Informer's The 30 Characters Who Defined A Decade is an excellent read" summary = "The 30 Characters Who Defined A Decade, in Game Informer issue 212, is an absolutely wonderful read." draft = false comments = true date = "2010-11-12T17:20:00-06:00"
+title = "Game Informer's The 30 Characters Who Defined A Decade is an excellent read" description = "The 30 Characters Who Defined A Decade, in Game Informer issue 212, is an absolutely wonderful read." draft = false comments = true date = "2010-11-12T17:20:00-06:00"